AlbertNBeltran/Security-Operation-Architecture-and-Design-/README.md

 <div align="center">

-  # ⚙️🛠️ Security Operations Automation (Architecture and Design)
+  # ⚙️🛠️ Automating Security Operations

-This project explains how to automate security operations and change management workflows by implementing security tools and intergrations via design and architectural principles.
+This project explains how to automate Vulnerability Management with security operations and change management workflows by implementing security tools and intergrations using design and architectural principles.

 </div>

 ## Why automate?

 - By automating Tenable with Splunk and ServiceNow, you establish a seamless, end-to-end vulnerability management workflow.
 - This integration allows Splunk to prioritize vulnerabilities based on risk, while ServiceNow automatically handles the remediation process by creating, assigning, and tracking tickets.

 ## What's the goal?

 - The goal is to create an automated, closed-loop vulnerability management system that dramatically reduces the time it takes to identify, prioritize, and fix security vulnerabilities.
 - This process streamlines the entire workflow, connecting vulnerability data to security analytics and the security operations team's workflow to ensure that critical issues are addressed quickly and efficiently.